-You can download Detector Dogs and Scent Movement, How Weather, Terrain, and Vegetation Influence Search Strategies by Tom Osterkamp free in pdf format.
+You can free download Detector Dogs and Scent Movement in pdf format.

 Dogs detect scent from a source that is carried to them in a plume by the wind.
 The most important tool for a detector dog handler to have on searches is a knowledge of scent plume movement or “scent dynamics” (the science of scent movement).
 Such knowledge resides primarily in scientific journals that are largely inaccessible to detector dog handlers and written in language that is difficult to understand.
 Detector Dogs and the Science of Scent Movement: A Handler’s Guide to Environments and Procedures retrieves, reviews, and interprets the results of pertinent scientific research on scent dynamics and presents these results in terms that are easier for handlers to understand.